MATH 302, Discrete Mathematics

 Section 501: May 7, Monday, 8–10 am

 Section 502: May 8, Tuesday, 10:30--12:30.

 The final is a two-hour exam covering materials taught from the 7th week to the end of the semester.
 Each student is allowed to bring up to 4 sheets (8.5in * 11 in) of notes to the test.
 One can not share the note with others during the test.

-Any request for re-grading of a test must be done within one week of the day on which it was returned to you.
+Any request for re-grading of a test or a quiz must be done within one week of the day on which it was returned to you.
 You can not make any change on the problems that need to be re-graded.

-Any inquire of not-returned homowork or test (except the last one) must be done within one week of the day on which the homework set or test is handed back to the class.
+Any inquire of not-returned quiz or test (except the last one) must be done within one week of the day on which the quiz or test is handed back to the class.

 No class on March 2.

 What's wrong with these proofs? --Lecture March 21.

-In each assignment, there are 5 definitions and 10 specified problems.
+In each assignment, there are 5 definitions you need to know, and 10 specified problems.
 You should know the definitions and do at least these 10 problems.
 There is also a list of suggested practice problems.
-You don’t need to hand in the practice problems.
+You don’t need to write down the practice problems in your solution.